jokasta29/java_telefone/README.md

 The TelefoneFuncionando class serves as an entry point to the project.
 It demonstrates the sequence of operations involving the music player, internet browser, and telephone functionalities.

-Feel free to explore and modify the code to suit your needs. 😄
+## Contributing 😄

+I'm sharing this project to foster collaboration and knowledge sharing within the coding community.
+If you have any suggestions, improvements, or feature requests, please feel free to open an issue or submit a pull request.
+Your contributions will help me enhance my skills and make the project more enjoyable.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).
+You are welcome to use, modify, and distribute the code as needed.

+Thank you for checking out my second coding project on GitHub.
+I hope you find it engaging and inspiring.
+Happy coding!

 ## For a simple and clear visualization